 - Most sleeping bags have zippers that need to be zipped with care.
-Although they are made not to snag the material, using extra caution and using patients will ensure no snags or rips in your bag happen from use of the zipper.
+Although they are made not to snag the material, using extra caution and using patients will ensure no snags or rips in your bag happen from the use of the zipper.

-- Using a sleeping bag liner will help keep dirt out and add to warmth of the bag if needed.
+- Using a sleeping bag liner will help keep dirt out and add to the warmth of the bag if needed.
 Sleeping bag liners can help retain 5-15 degrees F of heat to your bag.
 Once your trip is over, simply wash your sleeping bag liner and you are good to go.

 - Avoid storing and keeping your sleeping bag in a compression stuff sack for an extended period of time.
 This can decrease the loft of your bag.